makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The vixen nodded, struggling to find an outlet for that energy.
 She couldn't meet her husband's eyes, and was unwilling to lose the contact of his paws holding hers for anything so silly as grabbing her phone.

 "Hey.
 Sélène, look here," Aiden said.
 When she pointed her muzzle at him without making eye contact, he lifted her paws in his, and gave them a rub of his cheek, a 'kiss' to their backs.
 A gesture he'd never done before.
+"Look at me, sweetheart."

 At that, she did make eye contact.
 She felt on the verge of tears, without fully understanding why.
 Aiden was so reassuring, so loving; and she was so terrified of losing him.
 Aiden was smiling so kindly, and she could barely keep from crying.

-"May I hug, sweetheart?"
+"May I hug?"

 Sélène nodded, and let Aiden draw her into his arms.
 They brushed cheeks a few times, before she just wound up resting against him.
 She managed to keep from crying outright, but at the expense of some sniffles.